marcelositr/bulletjornal/README.md

 2. Clone the repository.
 3. Enter the bujo directory.
 4. Run the install script.
-5. Place the bujo.nanorc file, if not with root permissions:
+5. Place the bujo.nanorc file if you do not give permissions to sudo during installation:
    `sudo cp bujo.nanorc /usr/share/nano`

 ---